LAC-Tech/dmt/readme.md

 use a popular framework like Mocha.

 I hated it:
-- test files use un-declared global functions
+- test files used un-declared global functions
-- needs a separate binary to run tests
+- it needed a separate binary to run tests
-- couldn't refresh the browser after bundling
+- the browser output couldn't refresh after bundling

 I wanted to create something that was declarative, minmalist, unobtrusive, and got the job done.